College Policies Related to Student Conduct

 The assignment of a No Contact Order separates two or more parties from each other in the interest of safety and/or the well-being of the students themselves or the community.

-- Should the student issued the No Contact Order find them self in the same location as the other party(s), the student should remove themselves from the immediate area immediately.
+- Should the student issued the No Contact Order find themselves in the same location as the other party(s), the student should remove themselves from the immediate area immediately.

-- No contact with the other party(s) via third parties (e.g. friends may not approach the other party(ies) on behalf of the student or discuss the incident in question with the other party(ies))
+- No contact with the other party(ies) via third parties (e.g. friends may not approach the other party(ies) on behalf of the student or discuss the incident in question with the other party(ies)).

 If Contact is Made Between Students with a No Contact Order